johanngyger/jmoney/frontend/README.md

 `npm install`

 ## Development server

 Run `ng serve --proxy proxy.config.json` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.

 ## Build